brandongk-ubco/gitstats/docs/technical/roles.md

 These responsibilities are for all members of the team.
 Each person is expected to:

+- Contribute to the [sprint planning](./planning.md) and [retrospective](./retrospective.md) meetings.

-- All code should be merged into Dev by Reviewed [Pull Request](./git_basics.md) only.
+- Resolve [issues](./issues.md) by writing code and documentation.
+All contributions should be merged into Dev by Reviewed [Pull Request](./git_basics.md) only.
 All Pull Requests should reference the issue(s) which it resolves.
 A PR can resolve more than one issue, but no issue should take multiple PRs to complete.
-- **PR Review** at least one team member who did not work on the issue should review the PR for the following
+- At least one team member who did not work on the Pull Request should review it for the following
     - the acceptance criteria are met
     - automated tests are written for the feature
     - automated regression tests are passing
     - code standards are met
     - the project works as expected

 ## Client Liaison / Product Owner